Why Chimney Inspections & Evaluations Matter

 - There is no need to use tools to open or remove doors, panels, or coverings, in order to examine the chimney exterior and interior.

 - Technicians may need commonly available tools to examine portions of the appliance and the chimney connection and the evaluation will not disrupt the chimney structure or finish.

-- Is required when any change is made to your chimney system – for example, before the flue is relined, or when you replace an appliance with another.
+- Is required when any change is made to your chimney system – for example, before the flue is relined, or when you replace one fireplace appliance with another.

 - Is required upon the sale or transfer of property.